desmond-ong/QualtricsToR/README.md

 ```r
 Done unzipping the data to filename.csv
 ```
-(It should be the name of the survey in Qualtrics)
+It should be the name of the survey in Qualtrics.
+Scroll to the bottom for sample code on reading this csv into R (i.e., removing the pesky 2nd and 3rd row).

 # Using plain old curl

-If you're comfortable using the command line (Terminal) directly, then you can use cURL directly to download the data.
+If you're comfortable using the command line (Terminal) directly, then you can use cURL to download the data.
 These examples are taken more or less directly from the Qualtrics API documentation, and the downloadDataFromQualtrics.R code is basically the below steps, wrapped in nice R code.

 1) Open Terminal. use cURL to send a "csv export" request to Qualtrics (<a href="https://api.qualtrics.com/docs/csv">details</a>):
 ```